wfshun27/wfshun27.github.io/README.md

 ### Certification of Completion
 - Career Essentials in Data Analysis by Microsoft and LinkedIn
 - ServiceNow Fundamental (On Demand)
+- AI for All: From Basics to GenAI Practice (Nvidia)

 ### Experiences:
 PCS Security Pte Ltd \